strangezakary/Ludus-Engine/README.md

 4. Run clang-format on your code and commit
 5. Open a merge request
 6. Be accepted or declined
-7. Be merged into development branch
+7. Be merged into the development branch

 _Development branch will be merged into master on minor version release_